msu-cse-outreach/technovation-book/_sources/2-Loops/icebreaker.rst

 .. image:: img/pictionary.gif
      :align: center
      :width: 400
+Normally, we leave all of the drawing to the python turtle, but today we're gonna give it a try!
 This week we'll be putting your artistic skills to the test with Virtual Pictionary!